pedasmith/BluetoothDeviceController/BluetoothCodeGeneratordotNetCore/Templates/CSharp_Core_BT_template.md

 ```
 ## ServicesReadWriteNotify Type=list Source=Services CodeListSubZero="" Trim=false

-This is the primary section of the code.
+This is the primary section of the code for all the methods for the
+data classes declared much earlier in the CSharp.

 ```
         #region Service_[[ServiceName.dotNet]]